collinsnwammuo/Wireshark-projects/ARP Spoofing & MITM Detection/README.md

 ### What is ARP?

-ARP (Address Resolution Protocol) maps IP addresses to MAC addresses on a local network.
-When a device wants to communicate with an IP address, it broadcasts:
-*"Who has IP 192.168.56.1?
-Tell me your MAC address."*
-The device at that IP replies with its MAC, and the requesting device stores this mapping in its **ARP cache**.
+ARP (Address Resolution Protocol) maps IP addresses to MAC addresses on a local network segment.
+When a device wants to communicate with an IP, it broadcasts an ARP request — *"Who has IP 10.0.3.2?
+Tell me your MAC."* — and the owner of that IP replies.
+The requesting device stores this mapping in its **ARP cache** and uses it for all future frames destined for that IP.

-ARP has no authentication — any device can reply to any ARP request, or send unrequested replies.
-This is the fundamental weakness exploited in ARP spoofing.
+**The fundamental weakness: ARP has no authentication.** Any device can send an ARP reply to any other device at any time, claiming any IP address, without verification.
+The receiver updates its cache and believes the reply unconditionally.

 ### The Attack

 ```
-BEFORE ATTACK — Normal Traffic:
+BEFORE ATTACK — Normal Traffic Flow:
-─────────────────────────────────────────────────────
+─────────────────────────────────────────────────────────────────────
 Windows 10 (victim)                                  Gateway
-192.168.56.102                        192.168.56.1
+192.168.56.101                                      10.0.3.2
-MAC: 11:22:33:44:55:66    ─────────►  MAC: 77:88:99:aa:bb:cc
+MAC: 11:22:33:44:55:66  ────────────────────────►  MAC: aa:bb:cc:dd:ee:ff

-[ARP cache: .1 = 77:88:99:aa:bb:cc]
+Windows ARP cache entry:  10.0.3.2 → aa:bb:cc:dd:ee:ff  ✅ Legitimate

-DURING ATTACK — ARP Poisoning:
+DURING ATTACK — After ARP Poisoning:
-─────────────────────────────────────────────────────
+─────────────────────────────────────────────────────────────────────
-Kali sends to Windows:  "192.168.56.1 is at MY MAC (aa:bb:cc:dd:ee:ff)"
+Kali sends to Windows:  "10.0.3.2 is at 08:00:27:8a:35:d2"  ← LIE
-Kali sends to Gateway:  "192.168.56.102 is at MY MAC (aa:bb:cc:dd:ee:ff)"
+Kali sends to Gateway:  "192.168.56.101 is at 08:00:27:8a:35:d2"  ← LIE

-                        Kali Linux (attacker)
+             Kali Linux (attacker) 192.168.56.102
-Windows 10  ─────────►  192.168.56.101          ─────────►  Gateway
+Windows  ──────────────► INTERCEPTS & READS ──────────────►  Gateway
-(poisoned)              READS/MODIFIES TRAFFIC               (also poisoned)
-[ARP cache: .1 = aa:bb:cc:dd:ee:ff ← WRONG MAC]

-Result: Every packet Windows sends to the internet passes through Kali first.
+(victim)                 ALL TRAFFIC HERE                   (poisoned)

+Windows ARP cache entry:  10.0.3.2 → 08:00:27:8a:35:d2  ❌ Poisoned
+                                      (Kali's MAC — not the gateway)
 ```

 ### Why This is Dangerous

-Once traffic flows through the attacker's machine:
+Once the attacker sits between victim and gateway:
-- **Credential theft** — cleartext HTTP logins, FTP passwords, emails
+- **Credential theft** — HTTP logins, FTP passwords, POP3 email credentials all visible
-- **Session hijacking** — steal authenticated session cookies
+- **Session hijacking** — authenticated session cookies readable and reusable
-- **SSL stripping** — downgrade HTTPS to HTTP (with additional tools)
-- **DNS spoofing** — redirect victim to fake websites
+- **DNS hijacking** — redirect victim to attacker-controlled sites
+- **Traffic inspection** — read any unencrypted communication in real time
-- **Traffic modification** — alter web pages, inject malware
+- **Traffic modification** — inject content into web pages, redirect downloads to malware

 ---